 Kiera Fong

 I am a senior at Kennedy Catholic High School and I am passionate about the field of medicine and neurobiology.
-I joined Seattle Science Lab to help make research more accessible to high school students after facing my own challenges navigating science opportunities.
 Through the SROP program, I was incredibly grateful to be matched with a empowering and supportive mentor who played a key role in shaping my interests in science.
 Now, as co-president, I’m excited to give back by helping make science more accessible to other high school students, providing them with the same meaningful opportunities and experiences that have inspired me.

 Felicity Wang